 - i.
-Banking Regulation Act, 1949 - Reserve Bank of India Act, 1934, ii
+Banking Regulation Act, 1949

+- ii.
+Reserve Bank of India Act, 1934,

+- iii.
+The IRDA (Registration of Corporate Agents) Regulations, 2015

 We further report that, the Board of Directors of the Bank is duly constituted with the approval of RBI.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.